Fact Sheet 9 | Travellers & Racism

-Colonies were enslaved Roma people where sent to work in the early 1800's.
+Colonies where enslaved Roma people were sent to work in the early 1800’s.

 Since the arrival of the Roma in Europe, there have been many large-scale state-sponsored persecutions against them.
 The earliest laws against Roma were passed in Lucerne, Switzerland in 1471.
 Enslavement of the Roma had already taken place by this point in parts of Europe.
 The first recorded transaction of Roma slaves, was in Romania in 1385.
 Other European countries also enslaved the Roma and sent them to work in their colonies, the English sent them to Barbados, Australia and North America.
 The French sent many of their Roma to Louisiana in the early 19th Century, the Portuguese sent many of their Roma to Brazil and Spain deported many to South America.

 Roma were the only other population besides the Jews who were targeted for extermination on racial grounds in the Final Solution.
 Up to one and a half million Romani lives were lost by 1945.